Josiah-Kitchin/HTTP-Server/README.md

 ## Overview

-This is a **C++ HTTP Server Library** implemented for learning purposes.
+This is a multithreaded **C++ HTTP Server Library** implemented for learning purposes.
 The server is designed to support **HTTP 1.0** requests and responses.
 The goal of this project is to understand the fundamentals of HTTP, socket programming, and how web servers operate under the hood.

 ## Features